iionly/avatar_wall/README.md

 The plugin will display a page with the avatars of all members on your site.
 Members can select via tabs to display only avatars of members who have been "active today", "active within this week" or "all" respectively.

 You can configure to include also members with Elgg's default avatar (grey head) on the avatar wall or to display only members with custom avatars.
-You can select between iconsize "tiny" or "small".
+You can select between iconsize "tiny", "small" or "medium".
 And you can define the maximum number of avatars to be displayed.

 Installation